tpbnick/docs/docs/py-dictionaries.md

 Ruby
 Python
 ```
 This approach pulls all the values from the dictionary without checking for repeats.
 That might work fine with a small number of values, but in a poll with a large number of respondents, this would result in a very repetitive list.
 To see each language chosen without repitionm we can use a set.
 A *set* is a collection in which each item must be unique.
-We can use the following `for` loop in place of the one used above:
+We can use the following `#!py for` loop in place of the one used above:
 ```py
 for language in set(favorite_languages.values()):
 ```
-When you wrap `set()` around a list that contains duplicate items, Python identifies the unique items in the list and build a set from those items.
+When you wrap `#!py set()` around a list that contains duplicate items, Python identifies the unique items in the list and build a set from those items.
 The result is a nonrepetitive list of languages that have been menetioned:
 ```
 The following languages have been mentioned:
 C